 There is a lot that goes on in a live poker game that is hard to keep up with.
 Because you’re not Einstein or equipped with a brain that works like a flash drive, it’s difficult to record every action for future reference.
 It would be easier if you could take notes, wouldn’t it?
 I thought so too.
 So, I decided to learn if casinos allow note-taking at live games.

-Can you take notes at a poker table?
-Yes, you can.
+You can take notes at a live poker table.
 Casinos have no rules forbidding note-taking at games.
 Many high profile poker players in poker tournaments record game details on their iPad, phone, or with a note and pen.
 Some casinos may frown at the use of electronic devices at poker tables, and if that’s right, you can still use a pen and notebook.

 It’s one thing to know you can take notes, but it’s an entirely different thing taking a comprehensive note that will be useful to you.
 It’s important to know what to record and how to record these details.